Slahal Game

 WELCOME!

 The colorful carved wooden whale above is a game.
 You can CLICK on the whale to view detailed photographs of the components of this game, discover how this game is played, who played it, where it was played, and find out about the artist who created the components of the game.
+This is an example of the many types of information about GAMES that will be found on this Website.

 Clicking on one of the Menu items in the left panel will take you to the other pages on this Website.